My Big Luxe Bush Wedding – for $17k

 For the ceremony I hired 10 long bench seats, a sweet little signing table and included my own heirloom chairs.
 I also hired a gold lounge suite (3 and 2 seaters) for a comfy lounge area, and a linen-style love seat for our photos (see below).
 Both ceremony and reception hire stuffs were approx. $1000 each, including delivery.

-Do you know some musicians or DJs that might give you a discount offer as a gift?
+Do you know some musicians or DJs that might gift or offer a discount?

-It’s all in how you ask.
 Give them room to say no (expect the best, plan for the worst:) and offer any bartering they might like!
-Just be fair and kind.
-I let their partners come.
+Just be fair, generous and kind.

-DECORATIONS: $2000 I decided to purchase 100M festoon lights and a LED curtain light outright because I run many events where I knew they’d come in handy (check out DIY hire).
-I love pretty things.
-I’d have easily spent more but this cost (around $800) was essentially candles, lanterns, pretty hanging things, gold stuff and luxury touches.
+DECORATIONS: $2000 I decided to purchase 100M festoon lights and a LED curtain light outright ($1600) because I run many events where I knew they’d come in handy (check out DIY hire).
+Also, I love pretty things.
+I’d have easily spent more on other deco (around $800) was essentially candles, lanterns, pretty hanging things, gold stuff and luxury touches.
 Now I use these bits in my luxury picnics & proposals and for event hire and styling.
 You can sell these kinds of things on various FB groups, gumtree, ebay etc. after the affair too.

 DRESS: $1000 I had this made for me by an amazing local seamstress Susan Ogg.
 I purchased vintage silk from Melbourne (after finding out how silk is made!) and swarovski buttons for the button-up and belt.
 A gorgeous talented friend made my amazing belt as a gift.